MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Take a minute to review GitHub Copilot's remediation suggestions.

-    You should see recommendations for using parameterized queries or ORM methods that help to manage SQL injection risks.
+    You should see recommendations for using parameterized queries or Object-Relational Mapping (ORM) methods that help to manage SQL injection risks.
 You might also see suggestions for input validation and sanitization techniques.
 GitHub Copilot often provides code snippets that demonstrate how to implement suggestions.

 1. Open the **ProductRepository.cs** file in the **Data** folder, and then locate the **SearchProducts** method.